-Recent changes to the benefits system might mean that you have less to live on.
+Recent changes to the benefits system might mean you have less to live on.
 This can lead to pressure on your household budget and worry about debts.
 Find out what you can do to make ends meet in the short term, then look at longer-term ways of managing your money.

-Housing Benefit cuts
+Housing support cuts

 If you’re worried about finding the money to pay your rent, the first thing you should do is to talk to your landlord to see whether there are any options available to you.